meppu/nix/README.md

 ## Wallpapers

-I made my own nix wallpapers, you are free to modify and distribute.
-Enjoy!
+I made my own nix wallpapers.
+Do whatever you want with these :)

 ![dark](/home/desktop/meppu/wallpapers/nixos-liquid-dark.png)